San Cesareo de Appia: Origins

 In the 4th century, Emperor Valentinian I's daughter was cured at the shrine of Caesarius at Terracina, the site of his martyrdom.
 The emperor (who reigned in AD 364–375) then decided to move his relics to Rome.
 They were taken to a church on the Palatine Hill, and when they were later moved to a new church, that church got the name "in Palatio", "at the Palace".
 It is also known as San Cesareo de Appia.

 Excavations have revealed a Roman bath on the site from the 2nd or 3rd century, with a huge black and white mosaic depicting Neptune and marine creatures, along with foundations of what is thought to be the first church here, built in the 8th century.

 Medieval

-No written evidence exists for the church's origins; it is first mentioned in the written sources is 1192.
+No written evidence exists for the church's origins; it is first mentioned in the written sources in 1192.
 In the Middle Ages, the church was part of a hospice and hospital for pilgrims, and had a column in front of it to demonstrate this.